HomeDCT Support & Resources

 Partial area of farm

-If the data collector forgets to place markers or saves the plot too early, the farm area might be incomplete.
+If the Data Collector forgets to place markers or saves the plot too early, the farm area might be incomplete.
 In both cases, the tracked plot will inaccurately represent the farm.
 To ensure a fair CRU amount to the farmer, recollection is needed to verify farm size and boundaries.

 GPS inaccuracy